Ready to go wild?

 As an article on the Wild Swimming website puts it, “There is something slightly naughty, a little bit scary and wonderfully invigorating about leaving your wetsuit at home, and entering open water with just your skin (and perhaps a swimming costume) between you and the elements.”

-In fact, outdoor swimming has long been known to have benefits for both physical health (it improves circulation, boosts the immune system and burns calories) and mental health (it encourages you to be present in the moment, connect with nature and gives you a shot of endorphins that boost your mood).
+In fact, outdoor swimming has long been known to have benefits for both physical health (it improves circulation, boosts the immune system, and burns calories) and mental health (it encourages you to be present at the moment, connect with nature, and gives you a shot of endorphins that boost your mood).

-The Mental Health Swims website has lots of stories about how cold water swimming has helped with people’s wellbeing.
+The Mental Health Swims website has lots of stories about how cold water swimming has helped people’s well-being.

 Where are the best places to wild swim?